 - To request assistance to obtain the evidence of your proper copayment level, please contact our Member Services department (see Section 1 of this chapter for contact information).
-If you already have the appropriate documentation to support that you qualify for Extra Help in paying for your prescription drugs and CMS has not yet notified us, or if you have documentation to support we have an incorrect low-income subsidy level for you, you can submit that information to our Member Services department (see Section 1 of this chapter for contact information).
+If you already have the appropriate documentation to support that you qualify for Extra Help in paying for your prescription drugs and CMS has not yet notified us, or if you have documentation to support we have an incorrect low-income subsidy level for you, you can submit that information).
+Our Member Services department (see Section 1 of this chapter for contact information).
 Our system of record will be updated within 48-72 hours of receipt of the Best Available Evidence documentation.
-Our system will reflect the correct low-income subsidy information in order for you to receive the appropriate cost-sharing level.
-In order for CMS to reflect the correct low-income subsidy level, we will submit a request to CMS to correct the information.
+Our system will reflect the correct low-income subsidy information in order for you to receive the appropriate cost sharing level.
+In order for CMS to correct the information.
 Once CMS processes the request, we will receive notification from them. - When we receive the evidence showing your copayment level, we will update our system so that you can pay the correct copayment when you get your next prescription at the pharmacy.
 If you overpay your copayment, we will reimburse you.
 Either we will forward a check to you in the amount of your overpayment or we will offset future copayments.
 If the pharmacy hasn't collected a copayment from you and is carrying your copayment as a debt owed by you, we may make the payment directly to the pharmacy.
 If a state paid on your behalf, we may make payment directly to the state.
 Please contact Member Services if you have questions (phone numbers are printed on the back cover of this booklet).